Mmusi/Cognitive-Class.ai-Data-Visualisation/README.md

 These notebooks are created as part of studying for the course - https://cognitiveclass.ai/courses/data-visualization-with-python by [Thato Mmusi](https://www.linkedin.com/in/thato-mmusi-13940b5b

 If any part of my writing does not make any sense or clear, then it means I am not doing it right.
-Feel free to conatct me at mmusi2010@gmail.com or thatommusi@bonala.biz (use both)
+Feel free to contact me at mmusi2010@gmail.com or thatommusi@bonala.biz (use both)

 <hr>